 Here are some great ads our advertisers created to promote their holiday-themed books between mid-October and late December:

-Again, you don’t need to promote a holiday-themed book to run a holiday-themed ad.
-After all, any book can be a gift!
-Here are some great examples of BookBub Ads for non-holiday books that positioned themselves as gifts by using Christmas imagery or a festive color scheme.
+But again, you don’t need to promote a holiday-themed book to run a holiday-themed ad.
+Any book can be a gift!
+Here are some great examples of BookBub Ads for non-holiday books that positioned themselves as gifts by using Christmas imagery, a festive color scheme, or a holiday special price.

 10. Run giveaways with book bundle prizes

 Authors and publishers alike often run generous giveaways during the holiday season, bundling a big stack of books as the prize.
-Maggie Hall and 15 other YA authors once ran a giveaway offering 16 signed books on Tumblr.
+For example, Jan Moran joined a BookSweeps promo with a whopping 40 books up for grabs!
 This was a great way for each author to get cross-promotion exposure to the other authors’ audiences, since each author promoted the giveaway to their own followers.

 11. Create a holiday gift guide (or pitch a book for one)

 Shopping for the holidays can be overwhelming, so consider providing your readers a holiday gift guide.
-This could be a blog post, a social media post, or even a downloadable PDF on your website.
-Include your own books and fellow authors’ books, or even create different guides by theme (e.g. “Holiday Gift Guide for Thriller Lovers”).
+This could be a blog post, a social media post, or even a video.
+You can include your own books as well as fellow authors’ books, or even create different guides by theme (e.g. “Holiday Gift Guide for Thriller Lovers”).

-Simon & Schuster created a holiday gift guide in the form of a 30-second video featuring books from their catalogue!
+Simon & Schuster created a holiday gift guide in the form of a 30-second reel any procrastinating shopper will relate to!

 You can also see if influencers or publications with a relevant reach already compile annual gift guides for their readerships, and pitch your book for inclusion.
 Last year, BookBub published a holiday gift guide on our Instagram.